-- Action 3.1 Continue to respond to fair housing inquiries and investigate reported cases of housing discrimination. - Action 3.2 Educate the public on fair housing rights and responsibilities and work with landlords and real estate agents to increase knowledge of fair housing and reasonable accommodation requirements.
-(This action includes but is not limited to promoting Fair Housing month, continuing to provide access to fair housing information/posters, and ensuring subrecipients follow fair housing processes). - Action 3.3.
+- Action 3.1 Continue to respond to fair housing inquiries and investigate reported cases of housing discrimination. - Action 3.2 Educate the public on fair housing rights and responsibilities and work with landlords and real estate agents to increase knowledge of fair housing and reasonable accommodation requirements. - Action 3.3.
 As funding permits, fund fair housing testing and audits to evaluate fair housing compliance and identify discrimination.